pravinva/databricks-blogposts/2025-11-agentic-ai-pension-advisor/README.md

 1. **Navigate to Governance → Config Tab**
    - Open the Streamlit app and go to the Governance page
-   - Click on the "⚙️ Config" tab
+   - Click on the "Config" tab

 2. **Upload Evaluation CSV**
    - Scroll to "🧪 Offline Evaluation" section